 Getting around Santorini by foot

-The two main towns of Fira and Oia are largely traffic free, which means that the only way you'll be getting around them is on foot.
+The two main towns of Fira and Oia in Santorini are largely traffic free, which means that the only way you'll be getting around them is on foot.
 As they are built on the beautiful caldera, keep in mind there may be more steps and stairs than you are accustomed to!

 Unlike other Cycladic islands, Santorini does not have an extensive network of dedicated hiking trails, but does have small local tracks to some places of interest.